 Support the blog

-Ploeh blog is free, and has always been.
+Ploeh blog is free, and always has been.
+Keep it free.

 Keeping the blog free #

 I'd like to keep the blog free.
 There's no ads on it.
 It has no sponsors.

 This enables me to write about what I care about, when I care about it.
 I don't have to write about something that doesn't interest me, just because someone might be paying me to do so.
 This means that what you read here represents the best of my efforts, and the most honest representation of my thoughts and ideas, at the time I wrote them down.
 I hope that you, as a reader, appreciate this.

 Writing takes effort #

 Writing the articles on this blog takes time.
 Not only does it take time to write the actual content of each article, but typically I've written much code to support an article.
 That code I often publish for free as well, on my GitHub profile.
 I use hours, and sometimes days, on a single blog post.